Apply for Scottish Power Warm Home Discount 2022/23

 In this situation you will need to give the Warm Home Discount team a call on 0800 7310 214 (Monday to Friday, 8:30am to 4:30pm).
 To verify your supplier, you will need to provide the DWP with your electricity account number and your Meter Point Administration Number (MPAN).
 Both of these numbers should be on your energy bill, but if you have any problems check out our guide on how to find your MPAN.

 To verify your eligibility for the scheme, Scottish Power might share your information with the Department of Work and Pensions or ask you to provide evidence of the benefit you receive before they will grant you the discount.

-How will I get the Warm Home Discount?
+How and when will I receive the Scottish Power Warm Home Discount?

 It doesn’t matter how you pay for your energy, whether through direct debit, prepayment or other methods, all eligible Scottish Power customers can apply for the Warm Home Discount.

 However, your payment method does affect how you will receive the discount:

-Prepayment customers: you’ll get a bar-coded voucher.
+- Prepayment customers: you’ll get a voucher.
 Take it to the shop when you top up to get your rebate.

 - Direct debit customers: the discount will be directly applied to your account (you'll see it listed under Other Charges on your Scottish Power bill.